 7 thrilling water activities in Abu Dhabi

 Just off the mainland, on an island in the Arabian Gulf, sits the city of Abu Dhabi.
-While this modern metropolis is well-known for its gleaming skyscrapers, palatial hotels and impressive shopping malls, if you take the time to look beyond, you'll soon discover that the UAE capital is full of seaside surprises.
+While this modern metropolis is well-known for its gleaming skyscrapers, palatial hotels and impressive shopping malls, visitors soon discover that the UAE capital, with its long stretch of coastline, is full of seaside surprises.

-There are so many water sports and beach activities in Abu Dhabi to enjoy including hiring out a jet ski, white water rafting and even kayaking through awe-inspiring natural landscapes.
+There are so many water sports and beach activities in Abu Dhabi to enjoy, including hiring out a jet ski, kayaking through awe-inspiring natural landscapes, and even white water rafting.
 Scroll down to find some of the top-rated experiences in the emirate!

 1. Kayak around one of the world’s urban wonders

 Kayaking around the stunning Louvre Abu Dhabi is one of the city’s most popular activities!
 Sea Hawk Water Sports offers this once-in-a-lifetime hour-long excursion, with no prior experience necessary.
 You'll be accompanied by professional instructors and given a safety and paddle briefing before the tour starts.
 Kids between the ages of 6 and 12 need to be accompanied by an adult or guardian.

 2. Embark on an aquatic adventure at Al Forsan